styrken/SightResight/README.md

 ### License

 To use any of this code you must buy the App in the AppStore.
+You are not allowed to submit this code to the app store under a different name.